Gift in your Will

 Making a Will is the only way to be certain that your money and possessions go to the people and causes you care about.
 If you die without a valid Will your entire estate, depending on your circumstances, could be passed on to the Crown.

-This can happen if you haven’t made a Will, have cancelled your Will, or your Will has been incorrectly signed or witnessed making it invalid.
+This can happen if you haven’t made a Will, have cancelled your Will, or your Will has been incorrectly signed or witnessed.
 If you do not have a Will, we recommend that you use a solicitor or professional Will writing service when making your Will to ensure it is legal and valid.

-Whilst we cannot recommend any one solicitor or service, you can find a list of local solicitors here (link).
+Whilst we cannot recommend any one solicitor or service, you can find a list of local solicitors from the The Law Society website.

 I already have a Will, do I need to update it?